OpenBao Restore Using MinIO

 Overview

-Restoring OpenBao recovers the entire cluster from a Raft snapshot stored in S3 or MinIO.
-This process is critical for disaster recovery or for rolling back to a previous state after data corruption.
+Restoring OpenBao recovers the entire cluster from a full Raft snapshot stored in S3 or MinIO.
+Because OpenBao backups are full snapshots, not incremental backups, restoring always replaces the entire cluster state with the chosen snapshot.
+Use this process for disaster recovery or to roll back to a previous state after data corruption.

 This operation replaces all existing data in the OpenBao cluster with the contents of the backup snapshot.
 Verify the backup timestamp and unseal keys before proceeding.